St. John Vianney School

 St. John Vianney School CSAC Meeting

 ABout the SRTS Plan

-This SRTS Plan outlines a comprehensive vision for improving walking and bicycling at Rancho Cordova Schools, along with an implementation strategy to help the City realize this vision by pursuing individual projects or coordinating with complementary efforts.
+This Final SRTS Master Plan outlines a comprehensive vision for improving walking and bicycling near Rancho Cordova Schools, along with an implementation strategy to help the City realize this vision by pursuing individual projects or coordinating with complementary efforts.
 This Plan also helps the City meet goals, policies, and actions identified in its General Plan, as well as its Pedestrian and Bicycle Master Plans.